Coronavirus digest: Germany surpasses 3 million cases | DW | 12.04.2021

 Morrison had said while he hoped all Australians could have a first dose of vaccination by the end of 2021, he added there was too much uncertainty to replace the previous October objective.

-India has overtaken Brazil as the world's second-worst-hit country after its health authority reported a record daily new 168,912 COVID-19 infections on Monday.
-Concerns continue to grow over a further spike, as hundreds of thousands of devotees gathered for a ritual bath in the Ganges river.
+India, which now accounts for one in every six daily infections worldwide, has overtaken Brazil as the world's second-worst-hit country after its health authority reported a record 168,912 COVID-19 infections on Monday.

+And concerns continue to grow over a further spike, as hundreds of thousands of Hindu devotees gathered by the Ganges River for special prayers, many of them flouting social distancing practices.

 Beer gardens, outside restaurants, shops and salons have reopened in England for the first time in almost four months.
 The easing of restrictions comes as seven coronavirus-related deaths were reported in the UK within 28 days of a positive test, the lowest number since mid-September.